Levivig/AdventOfCode2018/README.md

 The `run.sh` script will work too.

 ### Ubuntu
-To run this on Ubuntu use the [`linux`](https://github.com/Levivig/AdventOfCode2018/tree/linux) branch, and run any day with the `run.sh` script.
+Run any day with the `run.sh` script.

 #### Example
 `./run.sh 1` will run day1.